Thorkell the Tall: Biography

+During Cnut’s invasion of England, Thorkell had defected to Cnut’s side and abandoned the English, where he proceeded to fight five battles in one year against the English army, led by King Edmund Ironside.
+After the death of Edmund on 30 November 1016, Cnut became king of England and he divided the country into four earldoms – making Thorkell the Jarl of East Anglia.

 In 1021, for unknown reasons, Thorkell is very briefly described as falling out with Cnut, with the former being banished by the king and returning to Denmark.
 However, Cnut later reconciled with Thorkell in 1023, seemingly aware of the strong connections and influence he had in his home country and that he was too powerful a man to be made an enemy of.
 As a result, he was granted the earldom of Denmark and given custody of Cnut's son Harthacnut, to whom Thorkell would serve as foster-father.
 Thorkell's rule was a short one, with Cnut's brother-in-law Ulf the Earl to become Jarl of Denmark a year later.
 The perceived power vacuum of Thorkell's unexplained absence after 1023 and the commitment of Cnut in England, prompted King Olaf II of Norway and King Anund Jacob of Sweden to launch attacks on the Danish in the Baltic Sea.
 The Swedish and Norwegian navies led by kings Anund Jacob and Olaf II lay in wait up the river for the navy of King Cnut, which was commanded by Danish earl Ulf Jarl.
 Now known as the Battle of Helgeå, the decisive victory left Cnut the dominant leader in Scandinavia.

-There is no mention of Thorkell after 1023, and he seems to have disappeared from the historical record,.
-Maybe he was cast out of the kingdom to return to Jomsborg or Scania.
-Alternatively, he may have died soon after he was made Jarl of Denmark, presumably in 1024.
-One theory is that he was chased down by an angry mob, another that he was simply too old for any more conflict; the Jomsvikings were known to have men serving in the fighting ranks of age 18 to 50.
-With no military commands, the final years of his life could have been spent at court or on his estates.
-He may have died in battle in 1039, a year before his foster son Harthacnut joined Emma of Normandy in Bruges prior to travelling to England and claiming the throne.

-Thorkell, celebrated in his life time by the poets, appears in the Jomsvikinga Saga and on runestones for his exploits.
+There is no mention of Thorkell after 1023, and it is not known when and how he died.
+He was celebrated in his lifetime by poets and monks, such as Joseph the Bard.
+He also appeared in the Jomsvikinga Saga and on runestones for his exploits.
 Thorkell's proven shrewd nature and wisdom were well documented.
-The sometimes contradictory contemporary literature of the Encomium Emmae has Thorkell as being in service of, rather than the threat to, Cnut and Harthacnut's authority.
+The sometimes contradictory contemporary literature of the Encomium Emmae Reginae has Thorkell as being in service of, rather than the threat to, Cnut and Harthacnut's authority.
 It is known one of Thorkell's sons was a prominent member of Harthacnut's retinue; after the collapse and subsequent death of Harthacnut at the wedding feast of Tovi the Proud in 1042, Thorkell's wife and two sons were expelled from England.
 This was possibly linked to the intrigue that surrounded Magnus the Good's letter of intention to invade the realm of Edward the Confessor, with the ambition to reunite the kingdoms of what is now described as the North Sea Empire.